Skip to content

 The original Series, unchanged.

-assert_positive(assert_not_null=True, pass_message=' ✔️ Assert positive passed ', fail_message=' ㄨ Assert positive failed ', raise_exception=True, exception_to_raise=DataError, verbose=False)
+assert_same_nrows(other, fail_message=' ㄨ Assert same_nrows failed ', pass_message=' ✔️ Assert same_nrows passed ', raise_exception=True, exception_to_raise=DataError, verbose=False)

 Returns: